foysalahmed10/Pepper-4D/README.md

   <img src="figures/subset1_lifecycle.jpg" width="95%">
 </p>

-Figure 3.
 Illustration of the annotation on a pepper point cloud sequence of Subset 1 from Pep-per-4D dataset.
 From top to bottom: row (a) shows the original point clouds reconstructed across a series of consecutive growth stages from the same sequence; (b) shows the manually-annotated organ instance labels (including individual leaf instances and the stem) with different colors; (c) shows manually-annotated organ semantic labels (stem class and leaf class); (d) shows tempo-rally-aligned organ instance indices across time for organ tracking; and (e) shows the plant-level health status labels covering from the normal (green) stages to the withering (yellow) stages.
 The interval of the data is 2 days.

 - **Plants:** 11
 - **Point clouds:** 460